The Rules for Alimony and Taxes in Tax Year 2019

 The old rules still apply if your divorce agreement was executed in 2018 or earlier, but not if your divorce is finalized in 2019 or after.

 In other words, there's no change in the federal income tax treatment for people who executed their divorce agreements before 2019.
 Alimony is still considered taxable income for the recipient, and it's tax deductible for the payer.
 However, for these payments to qualify as deductible alimony, payers must still meet certain requirements.

 Reporting Alimony You've Received

-For tax purposes, alimony includes what is sometimes called separate maintenance—income received if you're legally separated but not technically divorced.
-It does not include payments received under the terms of a temporary support order that may be in place while your divorce is pending.
+You must enter the full amount of any alimony you received on your Form 1040.
+For tax purposes, alimony includes what is sometimes called "separate maintenance"—income received if you're legally separated but not yet technically divorced.
+It does not include payments received under the terms of a temporary support order that might be in place while your divorce is pending.

 Reporting Alimony You've Paid

 If your divorce was final before 2019, the rules for deducting your payments are also the same as in previous years.

 If you paid alimony or separate maintenance to your ex-spouse, report the total amount on Form 1040 and enter your ex-spouse's Social Security number as well.
 This lets the IRS know who received the money so the agency can make sure it was declared as income.

 Don't worry if you don't have your former spouse's Social Security number and they won't give it to you.
 You can notify the IRS of the problem and your ex can be charged with a $50 penalty for not supplying it to you.